Supporting local farms and farmers

 Best of all, they’re hitting their sales targets and getting sharper everyday.

-We want a West Virginia where there’s nothing special about this kind of story, where local, healthy food is easier to find and purchase than processed food that makes us sick.
-We want a West Virginia where we stop choosing Big Agriculture’s pesticides, labor practices, and cruelty… and start choosing small farms and local farmers.
+We want a West Virginia where markets like this can be found everywhere, and where local, healthy food is easier to find and purchase than processed food that makes us sick.
+We want a West Virginia where we stop choosing Big Agriculture’s pesticides, labor practices, and cruelty… and start choosing the side of small farms and local farmers.

 Right now, places like the Public Market have to work twice as hard as their competitors, because there’s no level playing field.
 Lobbyists pay big money to keep that field slanted.
 We’re proud NOT to take corporate PAC money, and we’re proud to put farmers first.